Mike-FreeAI/techscrunch/README.md

 # 📰 Tech Scrunch

-> Website for all your very reliable tech news.
+> Website for all your very relAIble tech news.

 ![TechScrunch logo](static/favicon.png)